Skip to main content

 About the study

-The C-GULL Study will launch in Spring 2023 bringing together citizens, researchers and clinicians from across the Liverpool City Region and wider afield to make one of the largest family studies in the UK
+The C-GULL Study is currently recruiting up to 10,000 families from across the Liverpool City Region.
+This study will be one of the largest family studies in the UK and the first in Liverpool.

 Children in Liverpool have unique health needs and challenges just like children in any other community.
 Some of these challenges include poverty, limited access to healthy food options, and high rates of childhood obesity and other health problems.
 The Liverpool area also has a higher prevalence of some chronic health conditions, such as asthma and allergies, which can have a significant impact on children's quality of life.